 Many of Jesus parables drew from everyday scenes in life, especially the life of common folks such as farmers.

 “I want you to hear this.
 A farmer went out to plant some seeds.
 As he threw the seeds in the air to scatter them onto the field, some seeds fell on the hard-packed path that people walk on.
 Birds swooped down and scooped them up.

 Some seeds fell on rocky ground, where there wasn’t much dirt.
 The seeds sprang up quickly.
 But the sun scorched the plant because it didn’t have a good root system for drawing moisture.
 So the plant withered away and died.

 Other seeds fell into briar patches.
 Thorns grew up around them and choked them to death.
 Those seeds didn’t produce any grain.
 Some of the seed, however, fell into good dirt.
 Those seeds grew, sprouted, and produced 30, 60, and even 100 times more than was planted.”
 Then Jesus told the people, “If you’ve got ears, you need to be hearing what I’m saying” (Mark 4:3-9).

 In addition to Mark Leaders Guide & Atlas

-You might consider the John Leaders Guide & Atlas
+You might consider the Bible Atlas which includes all of our Bible maps or the John Leaders Guide & Atlas

 Best resource for comparing other Bible translations: Bible Gateway.
 This isn’t an ad.
 It’s a recommendation from the Casual English Bible.